nodejitsu/handbook/book.md

     DELETE /databases/:user-id/:database-id

+<a name="Logging"></a>

+## Logging

+Logging is a very important feature to any professional grade Node.js application.
+Nodejitsu provides integrated logging solutions for your applications.
+Your logs are always saved and ready to be retrieved.
+TODO: add better description on logging

+#### Get all logs for a user

+     GET /logs/:user-id/

+#### Get logs for a specific application

+     GET /logs/:user-id/:app-id

 <a name="Marketplace"></a>

 ## Marketplace

-The Marketplace is an online store where you can browse ready to go Node.js Applications and clone and deploy your own copy in seconds.
+The Marketplace is an online store where you can browse ready to deploy Node.js Applications.
 The Marketplace is a great place to start if you are new to Node.js development or want to share your existing Node.js Application with the world.

 #### Get all Marketplace Applications